To Be Innocent

 "Look, listen, you have to believe me!
 You have to listen to me!"
 Iris struggled against the two guards, refusing to admit to herself she was no match for them.

 "I didn't kill anyone," Iris said, trying to stay calm.
-"I didn't kill anyone," she whispered, but the guards refused to even look at her.
+"I didn't kill anyone," she whispered.
+The guards refused to even look at her.

 They dragged Iris forward.
 The ceremony would have gone faster if Iris just walked with them.
 It would have gone faster if Iris just accepted the fact that she had killed someone.